Strobesstrobes

 TL;DR

-• ✓The OWASP Web Security Testing Guide (WSTG) is a free, community-driven methodology for testing web application security, currently at version 4.2 with a 5.0 draft in progress.
+• ✓The OWASP Web Security Testing Guide (WSTG) is a free, community-driven methodology for web app testing, currently at version 4.2 with a 5.0 rewrite in progress on GitHub.

-• ✓It organizes hundreds of individual tests into 12 categories, each with a stable WSTG ID like WSTG-INPV-01 (SQL injection) or WSTG-SESS-02 (cookie attributes).
+• ✓It organizes 100+ individual tests into 12 categories, each with a stable ID like WSTG-INPV-05 (SQL injection) or WSTG-ATHN-03 (weak lockout) that never changes between minor revisions.

 • ✓WSTG is a methodology, not a tool.
-You execute it with Burp Suite, sqlmap, ffuf, and manual analysis, then map findings to the OWASP Top 10 and CVSS.
+You execute it with Burp Suite, sqlmap, ffuf, and manual analysis, then map each finding to the OWASP Top 10 2021 and a CVSS score.

-• ✓Unlike the OWASP Top 10 (a risk-awareness list), WSTG tells you exactly what to test and how, which makes it the backbone of most web pentest reports.
+• ✓Unlike the OWASP Top 10 (a risk-awareness list), WSTG tells you exactly what to test and how, which is why it is the backbone of most professional web pentest reports.

 What is the OWASP WSTG?

-The OWASP Web Security Testing Guide is a free, community-maintained framework that defines how to test a web application for security flaws, end to end.
-It is published by the Open Worldwide Application Security Project and is currently at stable version 4.2, with a 5.0 rewrite underway.
+The OWASP Web Security Testing Guide is a free, community-maintained framework that defines how to test a web application for security flaws end to end.
+It is published by the Open Worldwide Application Security Project, is currently at stable version 4.2 (released 2020), and has a 5.0 rewrite in active development on GitHub.

-WSTG is descriptive and procedural.
-For each test it gives you a summary of the issue, a set of black-box and gray-box test steps, example payloads, and remediation guidance.
-It assumes you are working through an application methodically rather than firing a scanner and reading the output.
-That structure is exactly why it pairs well with a hands-on web application pentesting checklist and a defined set of penetration testing steps and test cases.
+WSTG is descriptive and procedural, not a scanner you run.
+For each test it gives a summary of the issue, black-box and gray-box test steps, example payloads, and remediation notes.
+It assumes you are working through an application methodically rather than reading a tool's alert pane, which is exactly why it pairs with a hands-on web application pentesting checklist and a defined set of penetration testing steps and test cases.

-The first eleven have existed since 4.x; API Testing was formalized as the application surface shifted toward services.
-If you test APIs heavily, treat APIT as a jumping-off point and pair it with dedicated API penetration testing methodology.
+For example, WSTG-INPV-01 is Testing for Reflected Cross Site Scripting, WSTG-INPV-05 is SQL Injection, WSTG-ATHN-03 is Weak Lockout Mechanism, and WSTG-SESS-02 is Cookie Attributes.
+The first eleven categories have existed since the 4.x line; API Testing (APIT) was formalized as the surface shifted toward services.
+If you test APIs heavily, treat APIT as a starting point and pair it with a dedicated API penetration testing methodology.

 The 12 WSTG Categories at a Glance